rondorkerin/OpenSync/README.md

 * Zapier
 * Workato

-Integrations between apps usually have `Triggers` and `Actions` that connect two app.
-IF a trigger happens, THEN perform one or more actions.
+Integrations between apps usually have `Triggers` and `Actions` that perform some data transfer between two or more applications. `IF` a trigger happens, `THEN` perform one or more actions.

 For instance: